dw-innovation/kid2-spot/README.md

 ## 🙏 Acknowledgments

-This project is led by Deutsche Welle's Research and Cooperation Projects teams and co-funded by BKM ("Beauftragte der Bundesregierung für Kultur und Medien", the German Government’s Commissioner for Culture and Media).
+This project is led by [Deutsche Welle's Research and Cooperation Projects](https://innovation.dw.com) team and co-funded by BKM ("Beauftragte der Bundesregierung für Kultur und Medien", the German Government’s Commissioner for Culture and Media).

 Map data © OpenStreetMap contributors, available at [OpenStreetMap](https://www.openstreetmap.org).